Ladybird books: who were the artists?

 John Berry had a great gift for portraiture and this can be seen in his powerful portraits of People at Work for Ladybird Books.
 It can also be seen at the Imperial War Museum, where his wartime work as a war artist and portrait painter is still on display today.

 Frank Hampson created the character of Dan Dare and was at the forefront of The Eagle magazine for many years.

-For many years I have been collecting original artwork, artefacts and stories about these artists and their world and I am delighted that The Beaney House of Art and Knowledge has given me the opportunity to share this fascinating story for the first time.
+For many years I have been collecting original artwork, artefacts and stories about these artists and their world and I am delighted that The Beaney House of Art and Knowledge first gave me me the opportunity to share this fascinating story.